dancy0824/meps_summary_tables_v3/README.md

 ## Quick Start

-To run the available app locally, run this code in Rstudio:
+To run the available apps locally, run this code in Rstudio:

 ```r
 # Install packages (only need to run this once)